-External communications and Media Relations
+External communications and media relations

-The Chairman, Company Secretary and such other person approved by the Board are authorised to communicate on behalf of the Company with the media, government and regulatory authorities, stock brokers, analysts and other interested parties or the public at large.
-No other person may do so unless specifically authorised by the Chairman, Company Secretary or such other approved person.
+The Chairman, Corporate Manager and Company Secretary are authorised to communicate on behalf of the Company with the media, government and regulatory authorities, stock brokers, analysts and other interested parties or the public at large.
+No other person may do so unless specifically authorised by the Chairman or the Corporate Manager.

-All requests for information from the Company must be referred to the Authorised Disclosure Officer for provision to the Chairperson and Managing Director or Chief Executive Officer (or equivalent).
+All requests for information from the Company must be referred to the Authorised Disclosure Officer for provision to the Chairman and the Corporate Manager.